-We may find momentary relief with the simplified encouragements, such as “Life is meant to enjoyed;” but the momentary boost must eventually be followed with more complexity, looking a little deeper into behavior, consequences, and current realities.
-Using an oversimplified explanation for life as justification for ill-conceived ideas can destroy relationships, careers and dreams.
-The appealing tugs of a phrase doesn’t make it true.
+We may find momentary relief from the simple encouragements, such as “Life is meant to be enjoyed;” but momentary emotional boosts must eventual address the real problems of living.
+If motivation is followed with incorrect action, we will find ourselves further from our goal.
+We must not consistently ignore complexity.
+We should look a little deeper into behaviors, consequences, and current realities.
+Using oversimplified explanations for life may justify destructive action that damages relationships, careers and dreams.
+The appealing tug of a catchy phrase doesn’t make it true.
 Feeling good needs practical applications of doing good.
 We must follow through with actions that lead to desired destinations.

 A few examining questions often reveal hidden weaknesses behind motivational statements.
 We delve into complexity by asking that momentary twinge of glee.
 We can examine a statement such as, “life is meant to be enjoyed.”
 By asking:

 The underlying message of enjoyment is appropriate; but without caution the message justifies harmful behaviors.
 We often adopt simplified statements without examination, allowing the simplified statement to form beliefs that quietly ruin behavior.
 Unknowingly our acceptance of a partial truth influences decisions that lead down paths we would prefer not to go.